paullalonde/macos-parallels-build-vms/README.md

 ## Requirements

 - Packer 1.8
-- Parallels Desktop 17 (Pro or Business edition)
+- Parallels Desktop 17 (Pro or Business edition, ie $$)
 - Parallels Virtualization SDK 17.1.4
 - Ansible
 - A base VM
-- An Xcode XIP file
+- An Xcode XIP file (requires an Apple Developer account).
+  This is a cryptographically signed archive of the entire Xcode installation, in an Apple-specific format.
+  XIP files for every version of Xcode can be found in the downloads area of the Apple Developer [web site](https:developer.apple.com).

 #### Base VM